minoobeyzavi/Transpara/Documentation/interfacesDataSources.md

 #### Interfaces & Data Sources

 "Interfaces & Data Sources" sounds like a story title.
 It could be "Create Interfaces with Data Sources" which sounds like a manual or "Visual KPI Interfaces" which sounds more technical.
-Double digit subsections must be too many. #5 & #6 chould be a subsection of
+Double digit subsections must be too many. #5 & #6 chould be a subsection of another article.

 1 [Interfacing Visual KPI with Data Sources](http://betadocs.transpara.com/knowledge-base/interfaces-data-sources/)<b> Links!</b></br>
 2 [Getting Started with Visual KPI Interfaces](http://betadocs.transpara.com/knowledge-base/interfaces-getting-started/)<b> -> Fix the Links</b></br>